charliekmcmahon/Mjpeg-Proxy/README.md

 # Mjpeg-Proxy
 A simple mjpeg proxy served over HTTP.
-Used for Netclaw's stream proxies.
+Originally designed for IP Cameras, but works with anything really.
 Built in node.js, uses express